-Raptor Nest: To Escape Hurricane Matthew, Dozens Of F-22s Migrate East From Langley AFB
+Raptor Nest: To Escape Hurricane Matthew, Dozens Of F-22s Migrate West From Langley AFB

 32 Raptors, worth many billions of dollars, all stuffed at the end of an apron is an impressive sight.

 As Hurricane Matthew’s predicted path narrowed, it was clear that military aircraft and vessels based up and down the southeastern seaboard of the United States needed to run for their lives.
 Ships were sent to sea and aircraft began large scale migrations to safer territory.
 Langley AFB’s 1st Fighter Wing was no different, and the majority of their incredibly valuable fleet of 48 F-22 Raptors were quickly made ready for such a mission, dubbed Hurrevac (hurricane evacuation).

 Thirty-two of the wing’s jets flew to Rickenbacker Air National Guard Base in Columbus, Ohio to find safe haven from Matthew's brunt.
 Rickenbacker’s own KC-135R tankers provided support for the 1st Fighter Wing’s armada of Raptors.
 Although Columbus is only around 400 miles from Hampton, Virginia—well within the F-22’s range—support equipment and personnel had to accompany the stealth fighters to their temporary home.

 Hurrevac missions are historically not rare, but over the last decade hurricane activity has been minimal.
 This season, that appears to be changing.
 Just a month ago, the picture below went viral, showing 13 1st Fighter Wing F-22s stuffed inside the giant hangar at NASA’s Langley Research Center in preparation for Hurricane Hermine.